lawnjelly/godot_SCU/README.md

 3) Add the extra switch -unity to your Scons command line. e.g. Scons p=x11 target=debug -unity
 4) Build as normal

+## Usage
+1) Add switch -unity to Scons to use, remove it to use a normal build
+2) To revert the patched files, run GO_UnpatchGodot.py.
+However note that the unpatching is not guaranteed to work, and reverting to the git versions of the patched files may be necessary in some circumstances.

 ## Notes
 To keep the unity build totally separate from the Godot repository (at least for now) the GO_PatchGodot.py script patches SConstruct and many of the SCsub files which tell Scons how to build Godot.
 It also applies a small patch to make_binders.py.